-- (1) Traveled Way. - (a) Mainline Lanes.
+(1) Traveled Way.

+- (a) Mainline Lanes.
 Because each lane for a multilane highway with 3 or more lanes in each direction may have a different load distribution factor (see Table 613.3B), multiple TIs may be generated for the mainline lanes which can result in different pavement thickness for each lane.
-Such a design with different thicknesses for each individual lane would create complications for constructing the pavement.
-Therefore, use different lane distribution factors for pavement engineering of mainline lanes for a multilane highway with 3 or more lanes in each direction, based on thorough consideration of constructability issues discussed in Index 618.2, together with sound engineering judgment. - (b) Freeway and Expressway Lanes.
-Design traffic for all new freeway and expressway lanes, including widening and auxiliary lanes, must be the greater of either the calculated value, the generated TI of 12.0 for a 40-year pavement design life (flexible surface designed using CaIME) or for an AADTT of 859 for a 40-year design life (rigid surface designed from the rigid design catalog or Pavement ME).
-For roadway rehabilitation projects, use the design traffic in the ME design software, or the calculated TI where called for by better information than that based on past and current traffic in the ME databases. - (c) Ramps and Connectors. - 1.
-Connectors.
-AADTT and TIs for freeway-to-freeway connectors should be determined the same way as for mainline traffic. - 2.
+Such a design with different thickness for each individual lane would create complications for constructing the pavement.
+Therefore, the decision to use a single or multiple TI's for the pavement engineering of mainline lanes for a multilane highway with 3 or more lanes in each direction should be based consideration thorough on constructability issues discussed in Index 618.2 together with sound engineering judgment. - (b) Freeway and Expressway Lanes.
+TI for all freeway and expressway lanes, including widening and auxiliary lanes must be the greater of either the calculated value, or 11.0 for a 20-year pavement design life, or 12.0 for a 40-year pavement design life.
+For roadway rehabilitation projects, use the calculated TI. - (c) Ramps and Connectors. - Connectors.
+AADTT and TI's for freeway-to-freeway connectors should be determined the same way as for mainline traffic. - 2.
 Ramps to Weigh Stations.
-Pavement structures for ramps to weigh stations should be engineered using the mainline outside lane traffic data which has a load distribution factor of 1.0 for exclusive truck lanes as noted in Table 613.3B. - 3.
+Pavement structure for ramps to weigh stations should be engineered using the mainline ESALs and the load distribution factor of 1.0 for exclusive truck lanes as noted in Table 613.3B. - 3.
 Other Ramps.
 Estimating future truck traffic on ramps is more difficult than on through traffic lanes.
 It is typically more difficult to accurately forecast ramp AADTT because of a much greater impact of commercial and industrial development on ramp truck traffic than it is on mainline truck traffic.

-If reliable truck traffic forecasts are not available, ramps should be engineered using the 20-year, and 40-year TI or AADTT values given in Table 613.4A for light, medium, and heavy truck traffic ramp classifications, respectively.
-Design life TI or AADTT should be the greater of the calculated TI or AADTT, or the TI or AADTT values in Table 613.4A.
-Ramp TI or AADTT should never exceed mainline TI or AADTT.
+If reliable truck traffic forecasts are not available, ramps should be engineered using the 20-, and 40-year TI values given in Table 613.5A for light, medium, and heavy truck traffic ramp classifications, respectively.
+Design life TI should be the greater of the calculated TI or the TI values in Table 613.5A.
+Ramp TI should never exceed mainline TI.